AI Engineer Summit 2025: 7 Insights for Tech Leaders

 Slow responsesIrrelevant informationSub-agents for research

-Your Leverage: Context Engineering is not a technique, but a discipline.
-Establish clear phases in your AI workflows – the ROI becomes apparent through consistency and quality.
+Your Leverage: Context Engineering is not a technique but a discipline.
+Establish clear phases in your AI workflows – the ROI shows up as consistency and quality.

 4. Agent-Ready Codebases

-Eno Reyes from Factory argued convincingly: Codebases must be explicitly prepared for working with AI agents.
-High validation coverage is the key to success here.
+Eno Reyes from Factory made a compelling case: codebases must be explicitly prepared for working with AI agents, and high validation coverage is the key to getting there.

 The 8 Categories for Autonomous AI Work